stuartpb/envigor/README.md

 # envigor

-envigor is a module that creates a configuration object based on what environment variables are available.
-This is useful for consolidating possible configuration options for apps that run in
+envigor is a module that creates configuration objects for several modules and backing services based on what environment variables are available.

+This is useful for automatically deciding configuration options for [twelve-factor apps](http://12factor.net/) that run in environments like Heroku, where several different choices of addon can be provisioned to provide the same service: calling `envigor` will check the environment variables for all known services (and a general set of variables for any services that may be set up manually / in-house), then create a config object that will run that service regardless of provider (envigor objects can usually be passed directly to the setup function of multiple drivers).

-(It was originally 'enviguration', which made equally no sense and was consequently thrown out for being needlessly long.)
+(It was originally named 'enviguration', which made as little sense as 'envigor' and was consequently thrown out for being needlessly long.)

 ## Contributing